CentroEPiaggio/thunder_dynamics/README.md

+# ⚠️ Experimental Batched PyTorch Branch ⚠️

+This branch is experimental and under development.
+It aims to provide a PyTorch-based batched operations.
+Details in the [road_to_pytorch.md](road_to_pytorch.md) file.

 # Thunder - [thunder_dynamics](https://github.com/CentroEPiaggio/thunder_dynamics) - v0.8.15

 The aim of `thunder_dynamics` is to generate code useful for robot's dynamics and control.